readytensor/adaptive_binary_classifier/README.md

 pip install -r requirements-quality.txt
 ```

 Alternatively, you can let tox handle the installation of test dependencies for you.
 To do this, simply run the command `tox` from the root directory of the repository.
+This will create the environments, install dependencies, and run the tests as well as quality checks on the code.

 ## Contact Information